pbzona/peep/README.md

 I run my sites on Ghost because the theme system is just insanely fun to work with.
 If you want to mess with my theme (or create your own), I recommend starting [here](https://docs.ghost.org/docs/install-local).
 Peep is compatible with Ghost v1.19, and has been tested up to Ghost v1.22, so be sure to upgrade your local installation before running it.

+### Styles

+Peep uses SCSS within the `sass/` directory, which gets compiled into a `style.css` file within `assets/css/`.

+To run a development mode that watches for changes, compiles them, and applies them to your site in real time, run `npm run sass:watch`.
+If you make changes you want to keep, you can build a production ready stylesheet (compiled, prefixed, minified) by running `npm run css:build`.

 ## TODO

 Here are a few of my plans for the immediate future: